-In general, inoculum concentration, isolate differences, coffee growth stage, genetic constitutions of the genotypes, pre- and post-inoculation conditions are known to influence infection and disease development.
-Study showed that inoculated seedlings is maintained at high humidity (>95%) and temperature of about 23oC for a week as optimum conditions for infection.
+In general, inoculum concentration, isolate differences, coffee growth stage, genetic constitutions of the genotypes, pre- and post-inoculation conditions are known to influence infection, disease development and designing effective resistant breeding program (Girma et al., 2009; Musoli et al., 2009).
+Study showed that inoculated seedlings are maintained at high humidity (>95%) and temperature of about 23oC for a week as optimum conditions for infection.
 Disease parameters such as number of wilted seedlings (wilted seedling percentage) and incubation period should be recorded for at least 6 months in green house test (Girma and Mengistu, 2000; Girma et al., 2009).
 Result showed that increasing inoculums concentration leads to reducing incubation time and increasing wilt incidence.
 Furthermore, shorter seedlings exposure period (for 20 min) in the inoculum's is enough for infection and disease development (Musoli et al., 2009).
-Thus, most investigators settled that standardizing the inoculation protocols (methodologies) across different laboratories or greenhouses, identifying proper growth stages of the host, selection of aggressive strain (isolate) and conditions that favor infection and wilt disease development are paramount in designing an effective screening and resistance breeding program (Girma et al., 2009; Musoli et al., 2009).

-To optimize the protocol, a comprehensive investigation was carried out in three Arabica genotypes (designated as resistant, intermediate and susceptible) from known field observations with a standard Arabica G. xylarioides isolate $(2 \times 106 \text{ spore per milliliter})$ at four different growth stages of seedlings employing five inoculation methods; namely, stem nicking, stem injection, root cutting and dipping, root wounding and transplanting into artificially and naturally infested soil.
+To optimize the protocol, a comprehensive investigation was carried out in three Arabica genotypes (designated as resistant, intermediate and susceptible) from known field observations with a standard Arabica G. xylarioides isolate (2 × 106 spore per milliliter) at four different growth stages of seedlings employing five inoculation methods; namely, stem nicking, stem injection, root cutting and dipping, root wounding and transplanting into artificially and naturally infested soil.
 There were highly significant differences between coffee genotypes, inoculation methods and growth stages of the seedlings among the three variables (Figure 4A and B).
 Cotyledon and one pair of true leaf stages showed significantly higher seedling death (Figure 4A).
 When different inoculation methods compared, significantly the highest percentage deaths were recorded in stem nicking followed by the root dipping and stem injection methods as shown in Figure 4b (Girma et al., 2009).

 CWD resistance should be quantified for selection of genuinely resistant genotypes and comparison of results among experiments and genotypes.
-In Uganda, there is method to quantifying coffee plants studied in artificial inoculations; commonly assessed on a scale of 1 to 5; where 1 = no disease, 2 = curling leaves and stunted growth, 3 = leaf wilting and yellowing, 4 = leaf necrosis, leaf wilting, and abscission and 5 = dead plants (Musoli et al., 2009).
+In Uganda, the method used for quantifying coffee plants studied in artificial inoculations has a scale of 1 to 5; where 1 = no disease, 2 = curling leaves and stunted growth, 3 = leaf wilting and yellowing, 4 = leaf necrosis, leaf wilting, and abscission and 5 = dead plants (Musoli et al., 2009).
 Mature coffee plants in the field also assessed on 1 to 5 scales; 1 = no disease, 2 = 1%-25% defoliation, 3 = 26%-50% defoliation, 4 = 51%-75% defoliation and 5 = 76%-100% defoliation and wilted.
 In Ethiopia, resistance among genotypes is quantified as wilted seedling percentage.
 There is also an attempt to quantify relative resistance among coffee genotypes using incubation period even though it has its own drawback (Pieters and Van der Graaff, 1980; Girma and Mengistu, 2000).
-Since, all plants that develop CWD symptoms eventually die, only plants without the symptoms after a long period of infection (6 months for plants in artificial inoculations and not less than 5 years for plants evaluated in heavily infested fields) were considered to be resistant (Musoli et al., 2009).
+Since, all plants that develop CWD symptoms eventually die, only plants without the symptoms after a long period of infection (6 months for plants in artificial inoculations and not less than 5 years for plants evaluated in heavily infested fields) are considered to be resistant (Musoli et al., 2009).